 New this fall, wall-mounted hand sanitizer dispensers have been installed at main entrances of campus academic buildings, and will be installed at the main entrances of the residence halls.
 A limited quantity of dispensers can be ordered by individual departments through the Procurement Warehouse._

 The Counseling Center is providing virtual services primarily by Telemental Health (TMH).
 Individuals can access services by calling 660-543-4060 to participate in a brief screening for TMH and to schedule appointments.
-Mental Fitness workshops are offered live via Zoom and on-demand via Blackboard.
+Mental Fitness workshops are offered online, on-demand, via Blackboard.
 Please see the Counseling Center’s website (ucmo.edu/cc) for more information about services and for additional resources, or call 660-543-4060 with any questions.

 In an effort to limit crowds and allow for physical distancing, the move-in process for this year has been modified.
 First-year students who sign up for the UCM Kickoff will be required to sign up for a move-in time, and will move in between 8 a.m. and 4 p.m.
 Thursday, Aug.
 13. All other first-year students and upper class students will move into residence halls from 8 a.m. to 4 p.m.
 Sunday, Aug.16, and will receive a direct communication about move in.
 Those living in apartments will receive a direct communication regarding move-in, which begins Friday, Aug.
 14.